spoturno/blackjack/README.md

 ### Future upgrades

-- Make local database
-- Add a User implementation
+- User Authentication with Express
-- Add some rules section
+- Array of last 20 hands or so
+- Animation of cards
+- Improve betting system